 As soon as Apple made announcements on that big event on September 9, 2015, people started hurling boos & hisses on top brass of the company.
-Criticism was showered on Apple from so-called experts of technology industry.
+Criticism was showered on Apple from so-called experts of the technology industry.

 In a single voice, everybody said that Apple has changed the route charted by Steve Jobs.
-Of course, Apple made some changes into the original plans & design set by Steve Jobs.
+Of course, Apple made some changes to the original plans & design set by Steve Jobs.
 But change was necessary.

-If you know the history, you would certainly go back to 2007 Apple Event, where Steve Jobs rejected the need of stylus in his statement: “Who wants a stylus?
+If you know the history, you would certainly go back to the 2007 Apple Event, where Steve Jobs rejected the need of stylus in his statement: “Who wants a stylus?
 You have to get em’, put em’ away.
 You lose them.
 Yuck.”

 Commentators who were critical of Apple’s strategy cited the above statement to back their censures, “Apple just announced a product that Steve Jobs famously hated,” came from Business Insider.
 Other media too applied their force to collect some reactions.

-The center of repulsion was Stylus, which Apple named “Apple Pencil”.
+The center of repulsion was Stylus, which Apple named “Apple Pencil.”
 But the critics failed to notice one thing that Jobs never singled out stylus from his famous statement; rather, he referred styluses and screens that were outshined by the then latest technology.

 A finger couldn’t help you access anything on a Palm Treo 700p in 2006.
 With the help of a stylus, you could easily get through the interface.

 Eight years later, at the launch of iPad Pro, Apple knows that this gadget is not going to fit in anybody’s hip-pocket.
 Rather, iPad Pro is a 12.9-inch slate of glass, which will have different usages like playing games, watching movies, writing documents and taking notes with the attachable keyboard.

 Therefore, stylus or Pencil is necessary for anyone who wants to use iPad Pro as a blank sheet.
-The stylus can draw lines as per user’s choice; one can apply desired pressure to give shades and create letters.
+The stylus can draw lines as per the user’s choice; one can apply desired pressure to give shades and create letters.